Nans Ducuing

-Nans Ducuing (born 6 November 1991) is a French rugby union full-back and he currently plays for Bordeaux Bègles and the France national team.
+Nans Ducuing (born 6 November 1991) is a former French rugby union full-back who played most of his career with Bordeaux Bègles.
+He also had a small stint with the France national team.

 International career

 Ducuing was part of the French squad for the 2017 France rugby union tour of South Africa.
 He made his debut in the second test.